Giovannino (film)

 Giovannino is a 1976 Italian comedy film written and directed by Paolo Nuzzi and starring Christian De Sica, Tina Aumont, Jenny Tamburi and Carole André.
 It is based on a novel of the same name by Ercole Patti.

+Plot summary

+Giovannino follows a young man in fascist‑era Catania whose romantic entanglements and family pressure push him from Sicily to Rome, where he searches for independence but remains caught between desire and obligation.